Elektrobit/crinit/README.md

              - Will request Crinit to perform a graceful system reboot. crinit-ctl can be symlinked to reboot as a shortcut which will invoke this command automatically. poweroff
-             - Will request Crinit to perform a graceful system reboot. crinit-ctl can be symlinked to poweroff as a shortcut which will invoke this command automatically.
+             - Will request Crinit to perform a graceful system shutdown. crinit-ctl can be symlinked to poweroff as a shortcut which will invoke this command automatically.
   General Options:
         --verbose/-v - Be verbose.